gmurro/PartOfSpeechTagging/README.md

 # 🏷️ Part-of-speech tagging ✍️

-This repository contains a project realized as part of the *Natural Language Processing* course of the [Master's degree in Artificial Intelligence](https://corsi.unibo.it/2cycle/artificial-intelligence), University of Bologna.
+This repository contains a project realized for an assignment of the *Natural Language Processing* course of the [Master's degree in Artificial Intelligence](https://corsi.unibo.it/2cycle/artificial-intelligence), University of Bologna.

 ## Description